45 years on, ‘lost’ masterpieces see light in split Cyprus

 One work by artist George P. Georghiou has been hailed as one of Cyprus’ “most iconic paintings.”

-“This is some of the most prized art in Cyprus and Greece,” said Yiannis Toumazis, a senior Greek Cypriot official on a committee trying to foster trust through culture between the divided island’s Greek Cypriot and Turkish Cypriot communities.
+“This is some of the most prized art in Cyprus and Greece,” said Yiannis Toumazis, an academic who serves on a committee tasked with using culture to build trust between ethnically divided Cyprus’ Greek and Turkish communities.

 Officials say the paintings are of incalculable artistic value but some could carry price tags well into six figures.